Swansea measles: Early MMR jab for young babies ends

 People have been asked to remain vigilant to symptoms of the disease as the outbreak had not been declared over, but PHW said there was no evidence measles was circulating widely in the community.

-Parents of young babies who had already received the MMR early were asked to ensure they presented their children for the 13 month dose.'Catch up'
+Parents of young babies who had already received the MMR early were asked to ensure they presented their children for the 13 month dose.

 Dr Marion Lyons, director of health protection at PHW, said: "We are satisfied that as case numbers in the measles outbreak are slowing, we no longer need to bring forward routine vaccinations for babies.